alfredbaudisch/pardall_markdown_phoenix_demo/README.md

 # Want to know more?
 Check [PardallMarkdown](https://github.com/alfredbaudisch/pardall_markdown) repository's README and or the library documentation.

-# Demo instructions
+# How to run the demo?
 - [Configure](https://github.com/alfredbaudisch/pardall_markdown#usage-in-elixir-otp-applications) the application.
-You can use the included local "sample_content" folder, or change to another folder.
+You can use the included local "sample_content" from the demo `remote_repository_url: "https://github.com/alfredbaudisch/pardall_markdown_sample_content",` sample content repository, or change to another folder and/or another repository.
+    - Remember that `root_path` is required, but `remote_repository_url` is optional.
+You can use content from a folder, without pulling it from a repository.
 - Install dependencies with `mix deps.get`
+- Install JS deps (currently only "top_bar" to make the LiveView experience a little better): `cd assets & npm install`
 - Start Phoenix endpoint with `mix phx.server`
 - Visit [`localhost:4000`](http://localhost:4000).
 - Change content from inside the content folder and see it being reflected in the website.